Erasmus+ Data Privacy Information

 Gustav-Heinemann-Ufer 54

-The International Mobility Team, Office of International Affairs, collects personal data (PD) primarily in Mobility-Online as follows:
+The Team International Mobility, Department of International Affairs, primarily collects personal data in Mobility-Online as follows:

-As part of your application for the Erasmus+ Outgoing Student Mobility program, PPD is collected and processed.
-Data processing is carried out to review your application, organize the selection process, submit nominations to partner universities, and, where applicable, prepare for and implement the mobility program, including financial support (Erasmus+ grant).
+Personal data is collected and processed as part of your application for the Erasmus+ Outgoing Student Mobility program.
+Data processing is carried out to review your application, organize the selection process, submit nominations to partner universities, and, where applicable, prepare for and implement the mobility program, including financial support (Erasmus+-scholarship).

-The personal data provided in your application is mandatory information required for a valid application for an Erasmus+ mobility program abroad and is therefore a prerequisite for consideration in the selection process.
-If you are accepted and accept the offered mobility placement or funding, this mandatory information is also necessary for further administrative processing.
+The personal data provided in your application is mandatory information required for a valid application for Erasmus+ study abroad mobility and is therefore a prerequisite for consideration in the selection process.
+In the event of acceptance and acceptance of the offered mobility placement or funding, the mandatory information is also necessary for further administrative processing.

-Students’ designated personal data is centrally recorded at TH Köln in the Mobility-Online system.
+Students’ purpose-specific personal data is centrally recorded at TH Köln in the Mobility-Online system.
 Students apply using the application form generated via Mobility-Online.
-The recorded data is used for the administrative management of ERASMUS mobility programs by the Office of International Affairs at TH Köln.
+The recorded data is used for the administrative management of Erasmus+ mobility programs by the Department of International Affairs at TH Köln.

 In addition, the personal data is shared with international partner universities outside of TH Köln for the purpose of initiating and processing student mobility.
 The data is also transmitted to the European Commission and the German Academic Exchange Service (DAAD).